komazwei/website/content/docs/index.md

   question: How do add new users?
   answer: >
     Please contact your administrator to add new users.
-    If you are not sure who your administrator is, please contact our support.
+    If you are not sure who your administrator is, please contact our support
 ---